eliabntt/GRADE-RR/README.md

 Thus, we welcome any contribution that you might have.
 Include coding style, comments, additions, or better strategies that you want to propose (of course after you have published your paper).

-### Ways to run the simulation
+### How to run the simulation

 We're working on this piece of the documentation.
 Please bear with us while we upgrade the documents with better instructions.

+A small tutorial can be found [here](https://github.com/eliabntt/GRADE-RR/blob/37ee985abccc6239bec7f22241c49da0acc5402c/OUR_CODE.md#main-code-tutorial-following-roughly-simulator_ros)

-For now, [here](https://github.com/eliabntt/GRADE-RR/blob/37ee985abccc6239bec7f22241c49da0acc5402c/SAMPLES.md) you will learn what we already tried out, what we tested, what we used to run the simulations.
-In there, there is also a quick plug-and-play example.
+[Here](https://github.com/eliabntt/GRADE-RR/blob/37ee985abccc6239bec7f22241c49da0acc5402c/SAMPLES.md) you will learn what we already tried out, what we tested, what we used to run the simulations.

 [Here](https://github.com/eliabntt/GRADE-RR/blob/37ee985abccc6239bec7f22241c49da0acc5402c/OUR_CODE.md) you can learn about our developed codebase, where you can find useful resources, and how you can edit them, file by file.
-Also [here](https://github.com/eliabntt/GRADE-RR/blob/37ee985abccc6239bec7f22241c49da0acc5402c/OUR_CODE.md) you can find instructions on how to easily setup your first simulation by following `simulator/simulator_ros.py` code.
-More informations are also located in each sub-repository of this project.

 ### How to postprocess the data